mazzma12/starter-academic/content/authors/admin/_index.md

 ---

 I enjoy working with large datasets of various type (satellite images and GIS data mostly) to solve complex problems.
 Recently I focused closely on Copernicus' constellation and the possibility to study methane emissions at a global scale.

 Beside work, I am passionate about traveling and climbing.
-I spent 1 year abroad in Sweden studying math and 2 months in Russia interning in a small venture company.
-I am now focused on new climbing projects to achieve after first experiencing outdoor climbing this summer at the *Pic du Midi d'Ossau*.
+I spent a year abroad in Sweden studying in Lund and 2 months in Moscow interning in a small venture company.

-In this blog I intend to share posts of various kind, not only about Machine Learning, but also other side project
+In this blog I intend to share posts of various kind, and not only focused on data science...